Maexerich/Radar/ZadarlabsPointCloud/PointCloudAggregation.md

     <em>Top down view of panning motion in VICON room while walking in 'circles'.</em>
 </p>

 In the right  image we can see in red the trace from the circular motion.
-The straigth edge which is approached closely is most likely the metal-laced-net.
+The straight edge which is approached closely is most likely the metal-laced-net.
 It is not obvious that the wall behind is detected.

 ## allSensors_noRIO_short_staticslowpan_2025-04-02-17-00-38.bag
 In the figures we have a part of the dataset which is quasi-static (handheld) and aggregated for 20s.